gsoules/MkDocs/digital-archive/docs/user/viewing-items.md

 ![Example of an item page](viewing-items-5.jpg)

-## Viewing all of an item's attachments
+## Viewing all of an item's images

 The lightbox window only displays an item's first image.
 To see all of an item's image and PDF attachments, go to the item's page by clicking its thumbnail title or by clicking the the `View Item`